frankie-wy/els_mwaa_2025/lab3/README.md

 In your response, please provide:

 - The root cause of the failure
-- Your analysis of the situation
 - A step-by-step description of your troubleshooting approach
+- How can we prevent that Airflow task failure issue in the future?